National says Jacinda Ardern is adopting a 'see no evil, hear no evil' approach to Winston Peters

 "If one was defining dirty politics, then right now Winston Peters and NZ First would be at the top of that."

-Before the 2014 election, National was embroiled in its own "Dirty Politics" saga, where hacked emails revealed the Party had worked with Whale-Oil to write attack pieces.
+Before the 2014 election, National was embroiled in its own "dirty politics" saga, when hacked emails revealed the party had worked with Whale-Oil to write attack pieces.